MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing.md

 To plan for the implementation of Audio Conferencing in Microsoft Teams, a series of decisions must be made ahead of time to better prepare your organization to implement a solution that meets business requirements.
 These decisions will be documented into a technical implementation plan.

-To better understand the technical steps for planning Audio Conferencing please watch our video: <https://youtu.be/Q3dnPyCOUKM>
+To better understand the technical steps for planning Audio Conferencing [please watch our video](https://youtu.be/Q3dnPyCOUKM).

 ### Availability of Audio Conferencing